VickyPathade/-2-tier-Application-throgh-terraform/README.md

-# 🚀 2 tier Application throgh terraform
+# 🚀 2 tier Application through terraform

 ✨This repository is created to learn and deploy  2-tier application on aws cloud through terraform.